kaushikey/Finbox-assessment/readme.md

 NOTE: "npm start" will run the program repeatedly (click on terminal -> press "ctrl + C" two times to exit)

-Results:
+<pre>Results:
-  A folder with product name will be created in same directory which contains all the needed files.
+  A folder with product name will be created in same directory which contains all the needed files.</pre>

-Working of program:
+<pre>Working of program:
     1. Create new Puppeteer Browser instance.
     2. Create new browser page variable is created to crawl the web page.
     3. Search for the Product on Amazon (program will wait until page get loads).